 QUICK TRACK allows online publication within 1 week of receipt of the final approved galley proofs from the authors.
 Similarly the manuscript can be published in the next forthcoming PRINT issue of the journal.
 The total publication time, from date of first receipt of manuscript to its online publication is 10 weeks, subject to its acceptance by the referees and modification (if any) by the authors within one week.

-The author will be charged US $300 (non-refundable processing fee) on receipt of the agreement form of quick track to cover the cost incurred for expedited peer- review of the submitted manuscript.
-Later, the Quick Track publication fee (US$ 275 per composed page charges) will be payable before online publication of the article.
-However, if the article is rejected at the peer-review stage, then the US$ 275 per composed page charge will not apply.
+The author will be initially charged a small fee on receipt of the agreement form for Quick Track publication to cover the initial costs incurred for expedited peer- review of the submitted manuscript.
+Later, the Quick Track publication fee (US$ 78 per composed page charges) will be payable in advance, after acceptance of the manuscript, before online publication of the article.
+However, if the article is rejected at the peer-review stage, then the US$ 78 per composed page charges will not be charged.

 Please note that whether the author opts for the QUICK TRACK facility or not, standard reviewing practices will be followed, which will not in any way affect the acceptance or rejection of the manuscript by the reviewers.